-Monty’s co-designer, the late Desmond Muirhead, was known to indulge in the odd whimsical touch here and there and his off beat architectural mark is clear for all to see at the par three 13th hole where the green is laid out in the shape of the United Arab Emirates.
-A wee bit contrived, you might think?
-You better believe it – this is Dubai after all!
+Monty’s co-designer, the late Desmond Muirhead, was known to indulge in the odd whimsical touch here and there and his off beat architectural mark was clear for all to see at the par three 13th hole where the green was laid out in the shape of the United Arab Emirates.
+The 13th green has since been softened to a more conventional kidney-shaped island.

 The clubhouse also has 21 guest rooms and a pool, so if it's just golf and not sun and sand you're looking for then staying on site is an option.

 Visitors can play without an introduction by a member – sorry, “citizen” as they’re somewhat bizarrely called here – and even the most hard to please golfer is bound to be impressed by an imaginative layout that has been ambitiously described as “Scottish links meets Arabian desert.”